-Minors or special endorsements added to your degree can give you a competitive edge in the job market.
-These minors and endorsements are usually only available to students that are already enrolled in an accelerated degree program through Spring Arbor University.
+Minors added to your degree can give you a competitive edge in the job market.
+These minors are usually only available to students that are already enrolled in an accelerated degree program through Spring Arbor University.

-Please note, graduate students may register for endorsement courses at $155 per credit hour.
+Please note, graduate students may register for minor courses at $155 per credit hour.

 English as a Second Language Minor

-Spring Arbor University students enrolled as an undergraduate at one of SAU’s off-site programs, who have a desire to teach English in community-based programs or abroad, may pursue an English as a Second Language minor, or add as an endorsement to their teaching certificate.
+Spring Arbor University students enrolled as an undergraduate at one of SAU’s off-site programs, who have a desire to teach English in community-based programs or abroad, may pursue an English as a Second Language minor to their teaching certificate.

 The 21-hour community-based minor minor prepares students to teach English as a second language to children and adults with varying degrees of English-speaking and writing proficiencies, who come from diverse backgrounds.
 Students are taught how to teach English listening, speaking, reading and writing.